 Writing > Editing > Proofreading > Final Piece

 As soon as the author is happy with the writing, the first draft is ready to go.
 Once it is ready, the editing process kicks off.
 The editor takes his/her time changing portions of the piece and fixing big issues in it upon discussing with the author.
 After elaborate discussions, the author and editor come to a decision and the piece gets direction.
-This process repeats itself a number of time until both are happy with work at hand.
+This process repeats itself a number of time until both are happy with the work at hand.

 For the proofreading to start, one must wait for the last draft to be reached.
 When the author and editor are done with their brainstorming and fixing big issues in the text, the proofreader enters the scene.
 The proofreaders are the masters of finishing touches and final polishing so they work their magic on the final draft to make it look publish-worthy and completely error-free.